 When You Want to End a Realtor Relationship

-- See if the realtor and brokerage will agree to terminate early by mutual consent.
+- See if the realtor and brokerage will agree to cancelling realtor listing agreements early by mutual consent.

 - You may have to compensate your realtor for advertising expenses, property surveys, measuring your home’s dimensions or hiring a professional photographer.

 - Any financial costs you could incur will be included in your agreement.
-Expenses can’t be added later, after you agree to go separate ways.
+Expenses can’t be added later, after you agree to cancelling realtor listing agreements.

 - If that’s not acceptable, a realtor lawyer for the brokerage may agree to terminate the agreement early on condition you don’t relist your home until after the expiry date.
 That means you won’t be able to accept any other agreement of purchase and sale in Ontario.

 - Conditional terminations get you out of the agreement, but since you will have to outwait the agreement anyway, you may not want to bother.
 On the other hand, taking a breather could be worth it.

 What if your realtor is dishonest?
 Realtors have a duty under the Real Estate and Business Brokers Act 2002 to act ethically and within the law.

 You can complain to RECO if your realtor or a brokerage:

 - is unfair to you or potential buyers